A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited

 From the boundary condition (\ref{bc}), we have

 The equation (\ref{Eulereq3}) in $\kappa_{0b}>0$ can be solved analytically.
 The solution is

 In $\kappa_{0b}<0$ and $\kappa_{0a}\geq 2|\kappa_{0b}|$, the solution is

 Interestingly, if we replace the Skyrme term with the extended 4th term, we can obtain the genuine-compacton.
-First, we show that if there is a compacton in the equation, it always becomes the genuine-compacton.
+First, we show that if there is a compacton in the equation, we are essentially dealing with the genuine-compacton case.
 The following discussion is valid for the potentials: the Zeeman potential and the mixtures of the Zeeman and the squared Zeeman potential.
-We assume at the boundary $f(R) = 0$, thus the Euler equation at the boundary $r = R$ becomes
+We assume at the boundary $f(R) = 0$, the Euler equation at the boundary $r = R$ becomes

 has the solutions